cakephp/docs/en/controllers.rst

 ===========================

 .. php:attr:: helpers

-If you choose to define your own ``Controller::$helpers`` array in ``AppController``, make sure to include ``HtmlHelper`` and ``FormHelper`` if you want them available by default in your Views.
-To learn more about these classes, be sure to check out their respective sections later in this manual.

 Let's look at how to tell a CakePHP Controller that you plan to use additional MVC classes::